 This Section has focused primarily on the regulations and permits up to the current status of the Longship project (Q2 2022) and a timeline of the storage relevant licences and permit are shown in figure 01.
 CO2 storage is a long-term commitment with regulations and permits reaching far into the future.
 One of these concerns the monitoring of the storage site (refer to Section 5.3).

 (assessments, permits and concents)

-Northern Lights, Norcem and Celsio have been incentivised by state aid agreements, supplementing the EU ETS price and a recently implemented national combustion tax.
+Northern Lights, Heidelberg Materials and Celsio have been incentivised by state aid agreements, supplementing the EU ETS price and a recently implemented national combustion tax.
 In this section the original state aid agreements, concluded in 2020, is described.
 Celsio has recently finalized (June 2022) the agreement with the state after securing additional financing.
 The text in this report may not fully cover the new agreement.